 Also, your home’s piping and manufacturer’s reference for both the drain and shower pan may help guide your decision on the best drain assembly.

-Note that shower drain assemblies are normally designed for a two inch drainpipe, and not the one and half inch pipe typically seen on tubs.
+Note that shower drain assemblies are normally designed for a two inch drainpipe, and not the one and half inch pipe typically seen on tub drains.

 Two inch pipes are recommended for showers because of the low flooding threshold and it helps drain the water much quicker than a one and half inch pipe.